gliderlabs/registrator/docs/user/services.md

 If you use the `-internal` option, Registrator will use the *exposed* port **and Docker-assigned internal IP of the container**.

+If you want to use containers' internal IPv6 address instead of IPv4, then set Config.Env or Config.Label variable `EXPOSE_IPV6` to any non empty value:

+        LABEL EXPOSE_IPV6="true"
+        LABEL EXPOSE_IPV6="yes"
+        ENV EXPOSE_IPV6="x"

+All of the above will expose IPv6 address instead of IPv4.
+Where any of following will still expose IPv4:

+        LABEL EXPOSE_IPV6=""
+        ENV EXPOSE_IPV6""

 ## Tags and Attributes

 Tags and attributes are extra metadata fields for services.
 Not all backends